denoland/deno/ext/kv/README.md

 Request body is currently unused.
-The response is a JSON message that satisfies the [JSON Schema](https://json-schema.org/) definition in `cli/schemas/kv-metadata-exchange-response.v1.json`.
+The response is a JSON message that satisfies the [JSON Schema](https://json-schema.org/) definition in `cli/schemas/kv-metadata-exchange-response.v1.json` or `cli/schemas/kv-metadata-exchange-response.v2.json`.

 Semantics of the response fields:

 - `version`: Protocol version.
-The only supported value is `1`.
+The supported values are `1` and `2`.
 - `databaseId`: UUID of the database.
 - `endpoints`: Data plane endpoints that can serve requests to the database, along with their consistency levels.